fmonfasani/fmonfasani/README.md

 💼 In addition to development, I have a strong understanding of finance, particularly in areas like algorithmic trading, financial analytics, and valuation.
 I aim to combine my technical skills with financial knowledge to build innovative fintech solutions.

-💞️ I'm looking to collaborate on development-heavy projects that may include a financial component, such as fintech platforms, data management systems, or custom APIs for financial services.
+💞️ I'm looking to collaborate on development-heavy projects that may include a financial component, such as payments systems, data management systems, or custom APIs for financial services.

 📫 You can reach me via fmonfasani on LinkedIn, GitHub, Gmail, and other platforms.